-NexoPOS require at least php 5.6 and is not completely compatible with PHP 7.2.
+NexoPOS require at least php 5.6 and is not completely compatible with PHP 7.2, but the version 7.1 is the most recommended.
 You can be using it locally, with a virtual server like XAMPP (Windows) or MAMP (Mac).
 This item can be used on any php hosting service, but you should be aware of the feature you’re using on NexoPOS.

 If a shared hosting can suit the basic usage of NexoPOS, if you’re using the multi-store feature, you’ll have to take at least a VPS with 1Gb of Ram.
 A server is recommeded for thoses who will be running more than 10 stores at once.

 If you have any questions related to the requirement, just let us know in the comment section.

 How to install NexoPOS

 If you’re running XAMPP or MAMP even LAMP, you’ll have to create a new folder on the “htdocs” folder of your virtual server.
 You can call it “nexopos” if you want.
 This will let you access to the system only from your computer (or from computers connected to the same local network than yours).
 For thoses who will like to install NexoPOS on a remote server, you’ll have to upload the files to your main root, usually “public_html/” or you can also install it as a sub domain (sub directory).
 In this case, you can upload NexoPOS using a FTP client like “FileZilla“.